petejacobs99/home-depot/README.md

 ### Item Listing Page

-Displays a list of items with search, filter, and sorting mechanisms.
+Displays an array of items from the selected category.

 ### Item Detail Page